 1. Dividend yield vs. dividend growth

-Assess whether you prefer higher immediate income (higher dividend yield) or potential for future growth in dividends.
+Assess whether you prefer a higher immediate income (higher dividend yield) or potential for future growth in dividends.
 Companies with higher yields may not have strong growth prospects.

 2. Risk management